 - Butter and vegetable oil: Why choose between butter and oil when you can have both?
 Butter gives you amazing flavor, and oil keeps the bread extra tender and moist.
 It’s the best of both worlds.

-- Baking soda: This is the magic ingredient that makes your banana bread with streusel topping rise and stay nice and fluffy.
+- Baking soda: This is the magic ingredient that makes your banana bread rise and stay nice and fluffy.
 Don’t skip it!

 - Dark Brown Sugar: I love using dark brown sugar, it has more molasses in it, creating way more moisture and flavor.
 Brown sugar banana bread is the best!